|

 Electrophysiology Study

-An electrophysiology (EP) study gathers information about the electrical system in the heart to find the cause of heart rhythm problems.
+An electrophysiology (EP) study gathers information about the heart’s electrical system to find the cause of heart rhythm problems.

 During an electrophysiology (EP) study, your doctor and his or her accompanying medical assistance team will insert small wires called electrode catheters into the heart through a blood vessel.
 The catheters may direct electrical signals to your heart to stimulate it and test for an arrhythmia.
 They also may be used to map where abnormal signals are coming from in the heart.
 During an EP study, catheters may be used to regulate the heartbeat to stop an arrhythmia or to perform a catheter ablation, which treats an arrhythmia.

-• In order to test for an arrhythmia, electrical signals may be sent to your heart in an attempt to induce an arrhythmia and record any reactions.
+• To test for an arrhythmia, electrical signals may be sent to your heart to induce one and record any reactions.

 • You may be given medications to speed up heart rhythm to see how the heart responds.